MaterializeInc/materialize/doc/developer/design/20230110_window_functions.md

 ## Representing window functions in each of the IRs

 Instead of recognizing the HIR-to-MIR lowering's window functions idiom during the MIR-to-LIR lowering, we could have an explicit representation of window functions in MIR.
-More generally, there are several options for how to represent window functions in HIR, MIR, and LIR.
+More generally, there are several options for how to represent window functions in each of HIR, MIR, and LIR.
 For each of the IRs, I can see 3 options:

 1. Create a new relation expression enum variant.
 This could be a dedicated variant just for window functions, or it could be a many-to-many Reduce, which would initially only handle window functions, but later we could also merge `TopK` into it.
 (Standard Reduce is N-to-1, TopK is N-to-K, a window function is N-to-N. There are differences also in output columns.)
 2. Hide away window functions in scalar expressions. (the current way in HIR)